Answer: Call it a health food!

 Cream has been considered a true health food for centuries.
 In Ancient Greece, Olympic athletes drank a bowlful of cream to give them strength and endurance before competition.
 Why?
 Because cream steadies blood sugar for an extended period of time.
 No ups and downs in insulin when your diet has lots of wonderful saturated fat in it.
 It is only when you eat lowfat that blood sugar issues such as diabetes and hypoglycemia tend to arise.

 So, how did skim milk come to be recognized as a healthfood in America?
 It all ties back to the demonization of saturated fats that began shortly after World War II.
 Americans started to abandon butter and cream in droves about this time because studies had apparently shown that saturated fat was linked to the growing number of heart disease cases in America.
 Never mind that atherosclerosis (clogged arteries) was virtually unknown prior to the mid 1920’s when Americans drowned everything in cream and butter.
 Logic and observation clearly indicated that saturated fat could not possibly be the cause of heart disease – it was obviously something new that had been introduced into the American diet.
-Of course, this “something” is partially hydrogenated fats which were introduced around 1921 (Enter Crisco.
+Of course, this “something” is partially hydrogenated fats which were introduced around 1921 (Enter the first transfat … Crisco.
 Bingo!
-First heart attack in 1927).
+First documented heart attack from artherosclerosis in 1927, and it rapidly got worse from there).
 These factory fats are primarily responsible for the epidemic of heart disease yet saturated fats took the fall anyway.

 With Americans abandoning whole milk due to its high saturated fat content, skim milk was touted as the new heart healthy food.
 Americans bought the scam hook, line, and sinker.
 Skim milk was the new king of the dairy aisle.
 This behavior pattern has continued for decades despite the average American getting fatter and fatter and the cases of heart disease showing no signs of abating.